 A. Copies of all formal evaluations of the employee made pursuant to this Article.

-B. Information relating to the employee’s academic and professional accomplishments submitted by the employee to be placed in the file at his/her request.
+B. Information relating to the employee’s academic and professional accomplishments submitted by the employee to be placed in the file at their request.

-D. An employee will be notified at the time of inclusion of any material in his/her Official Human Resources File and will be provided a copy thereof.
+D. An employee will be notified at the time of inclusion of any material in their Official Human Resources File and will be provided a copy thereof.

-E. Failure of any unit employee to give at least thirty (30) calendar days’ notice of termination of his/her employment, except for reasons of health or serious hardship, may, at the option of the College, be noted in the employee’s Human Resources file including for the purpose of subsequent recommendations.
+E. Failure of any unit employee to give at least fifteen (15) calendar days’ notice of termination of their employment, except for reasons of health or serious hardship, may, at the option of the College, be noted in the employee’s Human Resources file including for the purpose of subsequent recommendations.

 7.3 Discipline.
 The parties affirm the concept of progressive discipline including oral warning, written warning, written reprimand, suspension, and termination.